Lecturer in International Relations

 I teach at undergraduate and postgraduate level at the University of Edinburgh, across courses in foreign policy analysis, international security, and political psychology.

-Among the courses I convene, I designed and developed The Political Psychology of Foreign Affairs — one of the few courses of its kind at undergraduate level in the UK — which introduces students to psychological approaches to understanding leadership and decision-making in world politics.
+Among the courses I convene, I designed and developed The Political Psychology of Global Affairs — one of the few courses of its kind at undergraduate level in the UK — which introduces students to psychological approaches to understanding leadership and decision-making in world politics.
 I also convene Latin American Foreign Policies, an undergraduate course examining the foreign policy behaviour of Latin American states and their leaders from a comparative and longitudinal perspective.

 PhD Enquiries